Last updated on January 27th, 2023 at 03:15 am

 Historical Note

-Historical Note-H.M.T.
+Historical Note – H.M.T.
 Empress of Australia Message, Berthing, and Mess Cards – July 23, 1940

-With his letter to his sister, Mrs. Elton Newman of Ruthven, Ontario, dated October 16, 1940, Harry William Manchester enclosed several information cards distributed on the transport ship for the Trans-Atlantic crossing of The Essex Scottish Regiment.
-The regiment shipped on the R.M.S Empress of Australia, from Halifax, Nova Scotia, Canada.
+Within his letter to his sister, Mrs. Elton Newman dated October 16, 1940, Harry William Manchester enclosed several information cards distributed on the transport ship for the Trans-Atlantic crossing.
+These cards rendered important information about the timing and details of that crossing.

 The cards are annotated as follows: